kamilkisiela/apollo-angular/website/docs/data/error-handling.md

 - UI Errors: errors that occur in your component code
 - Apollo Client Errors: internal errors within the core or corresponding libraries

-### Error policies
+## Error policies

 Much like `fetchPolicy`, `errorPolicy` allows you to control how GraphQL Errors from the server are sent to your UI code.
 By default, the error policy treats any GraphQL Errors as network errors and ends the request chain.
-It doesn't save any data in the cache, and renders your UI with the `error` prop to be an ApolloError.
+It doesn't save any data in the cache, and renders your UI with the `error` prop to be an `ApolloError`.
 By changing this policy per request, you can adjust how GraphQL Errors are managed in the cache and your UI.
 The possible options for `errorPolicy` are:

 - `none`: This is the default policy to match how Apollo Client 1.0 worked.
 Any GraphQL Errors are treated the same as network errors and any data is ignored from the response.
 - `ignore`: Ignore allows you to read any data that is returned alongside GraphQL Errors, but doesn't save the errors or report them to your UI.